 Quick Answer: Tatkalika and Sphuta methods are the classical Vedic rectification tests that work from the moment of birth itself, not from later life events.
-The Pranapada Sphuta, derived by a day-night formula in बृहत् पाराशर होरा शास्त्र (Brihat Parashara Hora Shastra), is expected to fall in a specific house from the Lagna for a defensible birth time.
-When it does not, the recorded time is adjusted in small steps until the Pranapada lands where the classical rule requires.
+The Pranapada Sphuta, derived from a sunrise-based rule in बृहत् पाराशर होरा शास्त्र (Brihat Parashara Hora Shastra), is expected to fall in one of the auspicious houses from the Lagna: the second, fifth, ninth, fourth, tenth, or eleventh.
+When it does not, the recorded time is treated as suspect and checked in small steps against the rest of the Tatkalika layer.
 Combined with the Lagna Sphuta, the Bhrigu Bindu, and other refined calculations, these tests narrow a candidate window down to a few minutes before any life-event check is run.

 Why Classical Methods Still Matter